PathCheck

-PathCheck Foundation is a volunteer-led nonprofit organization founded in February 2020 at MIT that develops COVID-19 apps for digital contact tracing.
+PathCheck Foundation is a volunteer-led nonprofit organization founded in February 2020 at the Massachusetts Institute of Technology (MIT) that develops COVID-19 apps for digital contact tracing.
 The organization consists of over 1000 volunteers.
 In addition, various companies donate employee time to the foundation.
 The organization was previously known as COVID Safe Paths (and before MIT Safe Paths) but was renamed PathCheck Foundation on June 28, 2020.

 The original technology for the PathCheck app was based on the MIT Private Kit: Safe Paths app created by Ramesh Raskar with Sandy Pentland, Kent Larson, Steve Penrod, and Kevin Esvelt.
 The founding team included Abhishek Singh, Kristen Vilcans, Alina Clough, Francesco Maria Bendetti, Kaushal Jain, Khahlil Louisy, Sienna Leis, Greg Nadeau, Rachel Barbar, and John Werner.